Rigidity of 2-step Carnot groups: Rigidity of -type algebras

 and analogously, $J_{z_2}J_{z_1}x = \sigma_{23} s_1 s_2J_{z_3}^2 x$.
 Thus, it follows that $\sigma_{23} = \sigma_{12} \sigma_{13}$.
 This contradicts $\sigma_{12}\sigma_{13}\sigma_{23} = -1$ in condition (C), and so ${\mathfrak n}^{\mathbb C}$ is rigid.
 The rigidity of $\n$ follows from Corollary~\ref{coro:realcomp}. \end{proof}

-Observe that Theorem~\ref{th:JJJcomp} is valid in a wider variety of situations than just $M$-type algebras.
-In particular, in the case of some real graded 2-step nilpotent Lie algebras with symmetric bilinear forms degenerating on their centers $\n_{-2}$, as long as there is a three dimensional subspace of $\n_{-2}$ that makes condition (C) hold.
-They have been considered before in the literature, see~\cite{BO,CW,CP}.
+Observe that Theorem~\ref{th:JJJcomp} is applicable in a broader context than just for $M$-type algebras.
+In particular, it holds when the symmetric bilinear form $\langle\cdot,\cdot\rangle$ degenerates on $\n_{-2}$, as long as the latter possesses a three dimensional subspace satisfying condition (C).
+Such degenerate cases have been considered before in the literature, see~\cite{BO,CW,CP}.

 As a consequence of Theorem~\ref{th:JJJcomp} we have the following results, see also~\cite{Reim}.

 \begin{corollary} Any pseudo $H$-type algebra with $\dim{\mathfrak n}_{-2} \geq 3$ is rigid. \end{corollary}